signon-project-wp4/D48-SignON_MT/README.md

 # D48-SignON_MT

-This repository implements the SignON_MT class.
-This class allowed the translation between spoken and sign languages represented by glosses.
+This repository implements the SignON_MT class, which enables the translation between spoken and sign languages represented by glosses.

+## Languages and models

 This contribution is part of the SignON Project (https://signon-project.eu)